 Overview

-Basic HVAC Program courses taken concurrently include:
+Basic HVAC Program courses:

 Basic HVAC is a short program that prepares students with entry level skills needed to become an HVAC technician.
 The course covers the essentials of HVAC, EPA certification preparation and the cost of the EPA exam.
 At the completion of the program; students will be able to identify and use copper, plastic, and ferrous metal piping techniques, perform brazing and soldering operations; explain electrical and HVAC principles.
 They also will be able to measure AC and DC electric circuits, air properties and distribution; demonstrate maintenance procedures of typical HVAC equipment; perform refrigerant leak detection, evacuation, recovery and charging.

-• HART.1038 – Air Conditioning 1 80 contact hours
+• HART.1038 – Air Conditioning I 128 contact hours

 View Available Sections